pulumi/pulumi-az-pipelines-task/overview.md

 - You must have an active Azure DevOps account and an organization.
 Create a new account at https://dev.azure.com.
 - Install this extension to your organization.
 To do this, you must be an admin of the organization.
   - Once installed, you may have to have your admin make the extension available to you or your project.
 - You'll need an Azure subscription if you plan on creating resources in Azure.
-Create a [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops) for the Azure Subscription in your DevOps project.
+Create a [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops) for the Azure Subscription or AWS Authentication in your DevOps project.
-  - **Note**: At this time, only a `Service Principal Authentication` based service connection can be used with this extension.
+  - **Note**: For Azure Service Connections, only `Service Principal Authentication` work with this extension.
-  - The name of this service connection is what you will use in the Pulumi task for the input `azureSubscription` if you are using the YAML configuration.
+  - The name of the relevant service connection is what you will use in the Pulumi task for the input `azureSubscription` or `awsServiceConnection` if you are using the YAML configuration.

 ## Quickstart